Langenthal-Jura Railway: History

-The Langenthal-Jura Railway, which was based in Langenthal, opened its metre-gauge line, mostly located in the canton of Bern, from Langenthal via Niederbipp to Oensingen Schulhaus in the canton of Solothurn on 26 October 1907.
+The Langenthal-Jura Railway, which was based in Langenthal (BE), opened its metre-gauge line, mostly located in the canton of Bern, from Langenthal via Niederbipp to Oensingen Schulhaus in the canton of Solothurn on 26 October 1907.
 It has been electrified at 1200 Volt DC since its opening.
 It operated class LJB CFe 4/4 railcars, among others.

 Langenthal was also the starting point of the metre-gauge Langenthal–Melchnau-Bahn, which opened on 6 October 1917.
 Its line to Melchnau began at Gaswerk station as a branch of the Langenthal–Jura-Bahn Railway.
 Cooperation was planned from the very beginning, so LMB not only selected the same electrification system, but also contracted all operations to the Langenthal-Jura Railway.
 With the opening of the Solothurn-Niederbipp Railway (Solothurn-Niederbipp-Bahn, SNB) on 9 January 1918, another connection to a metre-gauge railway was opened in Niederbipp.
 The SNB also sought contact with the LJB and entered into an operating contract, adopted the electrification system of the Langenthal-Jura Railway and ran individual trains to Oensingen.

 The Langenthal-Jura Railway connected with the Swiss Federal Railways (SBB) at the stations of Langenthal, Niederbipp and Oensingen SBB.
 On the Niederbipp–Oensingen section, it was in direct competition with the SBB and initially did well.
 Although it had a longer travel time, due to its poorer routing as a tramway, it offered a much better timetable than the SBB then operated for regional traffic.
 The route also allowed somewhat more connections from Oensingen and more services for the workforce of the companies in the Balsthal industrial district of Klus (including Von Roll) to be provided by the Langenthal-Jura Railway or from 1918 by the SNB; Klus itself has been served since 1899 by the standard gauge Oensingen—Balsthal railway (Oensingen-Balsthal-Bahn, OeBB).